olibartfast/neuriplo/Readme.md

 ## Usage

-To use the InferenceEngines library in your project, link against it and include necessary headers:
+To use the InferenceEngines library in your project, link against it and include necessary headers ( [check the example here](https://github.com/olibartfast/object-detection-inference/blob/master/CMakeLists.txt#L53-L71)) :

 ```cmake
 target_link_libraries(your_project PRIVATE InferenceEngines)